hoppersroppers/fundamentals/Hardware/7-ModernHardware.md

+# Modern Hardware

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/-VTolcLeAbI?wmode=opaque" width="640"></iframe>We
-We have come a long way from looms, transistor tubes, and giant building sized calculators.
+have come a long way from looms, transistor tubes, and giant building sized calculators.

 -   Explain all these modern computer components things.
 Put it in a